CloudLabs-MOC/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Getting-Started-Page.md

    - **Password:** <inject key="AzureAdUserPassword"></inject>

      ![Enter Your Password](./media/pass.png)

->Kindly note: If you're asked to enter a Temporary Access Pass instead of a Password when signing in to the Azure portal, You can find it under the Environment Details tab -> Password.

 4. If you get a pop-up stating Action Required click on Ask Later.